 WATCH THE RECORDING HERE

 Stefan Schreck, Adviser for Stakeholder Relations, DG SANTE, European Commission

 Bettina Ryll, Board Member, Mission Board for Cancer, European Commission

-Fatima Cardoso, Director of the Breast Unit of the Champalimaud Clinical Center and Member of the European Society for Medical Oncology
+Dr. Fatima Cardoso, Director of the Breast Unit of the Champalimaud Clinical Center and President of the ABC Global Alliance

 Tanja Spanic, President, EuropaDonna